Women's Prison (1955 film)

 Women's Prison is a 1955 American film noir crime film directed by Lewis Seiler and starring Ida Lupino, Jan Sterling, Cleo Moore, Audrey Totter, Phyllis Thaxter and Howard Duff.

-The film is noted today for the appearance of Moore, and for Lupino's performance as the aggressively cruel warden.
-In the 1980s the film became rather popular, Sony Pictures subsequently released it in the boxed set Bad Girls of Film Noir: Volume II along with Night Editor, One Girl's Confession and Over-Exposed.
+The film is noted for the appearance of Moore, and for Lupino's performance as the aggressively cruel warden.
+In the 1980s, Sony Pictures subsequently released it in the boxed set Bad Girls of Film Noir: Volume II along with Night Editor, One Girl's Confession and Over-Exposed.